Lauren Dascalo & Jessica Bartlett Rock Watermelon-Colored Bikinis In Sultry Instagram Post

 Lauren posed with her back arched and one hip cocked to the side, which further accentuated her figure.
 She put an arm around Jessica’s waist and gently touched the strings on her bikini bottom.
 Jessica pointed her toes to elongate her legs as she and her model pal both flashed slight smiles at the camera.

 Lauren’s post garnered more than 22,000 likes and just over 400 comments in under a day, proving to be a hit with her fans.
-Her fans clearly loved the photo, and they expressed admiration for Lauren and Jessica in the comments section.
+Her followers clearly loved the photo, and they expressed admiration for Lauren and Jessica in the comments section.

 “Still perfection again, enough said,” one fan wrote.

-“Always the best,” another user added.
+“Always the best,” another admirer added.

-“Your legs look amazing!” a third fan said.
+“Your legs look amazing!” a third follower said.

-Lauren has proven time and again that she can drive her fans wild with any look, solo or with a friend.
+Lauren has proven time and again that she can drive her fans wild with any look while posing solo or with a friend.
 Earlier this week, she posed alone in an all-green, skintight workout set, which her fans loved.